greenelab/czi-seed-rfa/manuscript.md

 ### Aim 3

-*Rationale:* Low dimensional representations provide a powerful means to analyze scRNA-seq and HCA data to make tasks faster, perform more biologically grounded analyses, and provide interpretable summaries of complex high-dimensional data.
-However, using these capabilities to the fullest extent requires integration with widely used toolkits, and in a scalable education effort that can reach students from the undergraduate level and beyond. *We propose to enhance software usability and develop open instructional materials that we will use to deliver short-course training that includes the topics of single cell profiling, machine learning methods, low-dimensional representations, reference cell type catalogs, and tools developed by our group in response to this RFA.*
+*Rationale:* Low-dimensional representations for scRNA-seq and HCA data make tasks faster, enable biologically grounded analyses, and provide interpretable summaries of complex high-dimensional data.
+However.
+Using these capabilities to the fullest extent requires integration with widely used toolkits and a scalable education effort that reaches students at and beyond undergraduate level. *We propose to enhance software usability and deliver short-course training that includes the topics of single cell profiling, machine learning methods, low-dimensional representations, reference cell type catalogs, and tools developed by our group in response to this RFA via educational materials that we will produce and make openly available.*

-#### Aim 3.1: Enhance software usability for low-dimensional tools

-We will implement the proposed methods from Aims 1 and 2 into robust software, which will be integrated into the R/Bioconductor and Python frameworks.
-The software will be fast, scalable, and memory-efficient because will leverage the computational tools previously developed by Bioconductor for single-cell data access to the HCA, data representation (`SingleCellExperiment`, `beachmat`, `DelayedArray`, `HDF5Array` and `rhdf5`) and data assessment and ameliorization of data quality (`scater`, `scran`, `DropletUtils`).
+We will implement the base enabling technologies and methods for search, analysis, and transformation into R/Bioconductor and Python frameworks.
+The python and R software will use common input and output formats.
+The software will be fast, scalable, and memory-efficient because will leverage the computational tools previously developed by Bioconductor for single-cell data access to the HCA, data representation (`SingleCellExperiment`, `beachmat`, `DelayedArray`, `HDF5Array` and `rhdf5`) and data assessment and amelioration of data quality (`scater`, `scran`, `DropletUtils`).

-#### Aim 3.: Data Integration into Bioconductor (Stephanie and Mike)

-We will integrate the catalogs of reference cell types (Aim 2) into the R/Bioconductor and Python frameworks.
-The use of consortia data summaries as annotation and interpretive scaffold for outside datasets has proven widely successful for the ENCODE, Roadmap Epigenome Mapping, and GTEx projects.
-We will use HCA data to define similar summaries as annotation and scaffolding for local genomic datasets.
-Additional information about biological variability that can be transferred from individual or ensemble latent spaces, can also be used landmarks to ordinate differences among populations of cells observed in a local datasets, whether bulk or single-cell experiments.
-We will package and version reference cell types, including measures of technical and biological variability transferred from the latent spaces defined in earlier aims, and deliver these as structured data objects in Bioconductor and Python.
-We will leverage our expertise in working with Bioconductor both as core package developers and power users to enable on-the-fly downloading of reference cell types and variability via the *AnnotationHub* framework, which includes rich specification of metadata including the provenance and versioning of the catalog.
-Python workflows leveraging existing frameworks for genomic data analysis (Biopython, BioRanges, and bx-pythong) will also be supported via cross-platform packages such as Feather that facilitate transfer of data objects between languages.
-We will develop *F1000Research* workflows for R and python demonstrating how HCA-defined reference cell types and tools developed in this RFA can be used within a typical genomic data analysis.
+We will also integrate catalogs of reference cell types (Aim 2).
+Such summaries and annotations have proven widely successful for the ENCODE, Roadmap Epigenome Mapping, and GTEx projects.
+We will package and version reference cell types and low-dimensional representations and deliver these as structured data objects in Bioconductor and Python.
+We are core package developers and power users of Bioconductor and will support on-the-fly downloading of these materials via the *AnnotationHub* framework.
+We will develop *F1000Research* workflows demonstrating how HCA-defined reference cell types and tools developed in this RFA can be used within a typical genomic data analysis.

-#### Aim 3.2: Training the next-generation of single cell data scientists
+*Below sections need to be cut by about half by my count*

-The HCA data, and low-dimensional representation methods that work with them, could increase the rate of discovery across many biomedical fields, but using the data and methods effectively will require experience with a new toolkit.
-We have designed an education and outreach effort to fill this gap.

-We have developed and run an annual "Applied Bioinformatics" one-week short course at Mount Desert Island Biological Lab over the last **X TOM FILL IN** years (PI Hampton).
-The course covers R, fundamentals of gene expression analysis, statistical interpretation, and provides an introduction to machine learning (PI Greene).
-In addition to students and postdocs, attendees include faculty from research intensive universities and faculty from primarily undergraduate institutions.
-Attendees give the course high marks and report that they will use what they learned at the short course in their research and teaching.

-Under this grant we will enhance this short course by adding topics required to successfully use the HCA.
-We will also increase the frequency of the course and run the course at locations distributed throughout the US.
+HCA data, and low-dimensional representation methods that work with them, will be valuable to many biomedical fields, but their use will require experience with this new toolkit.
+We have designed an educational program to fill this gap based on a one-week short course that we (PI Hampton) have run annually at Mount Desert Island Biological Lab over the last **X TOM FILL IN** years.
+The course covers R, gene expression analysis, statistical interpretation, and introduces machine learning (PI Greene).
+Attendees rate the course well and report that they incorporate new knowledge into their research and teaching.
+Under this grant we will add topics required to successfully use the HCA and increase the frequency of the course.
+We will also run the course at locations distributed throughout the US.
 We will provide open course materials on GitHub to allow others to replicate the course.
-We will aim to provide at least *five scholarships* to individuals who are from communities that are underrepresented.
 The expanded topics will include:

     - UNIX
     - The R Statistical Programming Environment